Secure, Centralized Configuration in .NET Core with Hashicorp Vault

 cap_add:

-- The HCL file lets us express every listener, storage and audit cleanly
+- IPC_LOCK- The HCL file lets us express every listener, storage and audit cleanly

 - Docker compose file remains focused on topology and mounts